-Dividend income from financial assets at fair value through profit or loss is recognised in the statement of profit or loss within dividend income when the Fund's right to receive payments is established, it is probable that the economic benefits associated with the dividend will flow to the Fund, and the amount of the dividend can be present reliably interest on debt securities at fair value through profit or loss is recognised in the statement of profit or loss.
+Dividend income from financial assets at fair value through profit or loss is recognised in the statement of profit or loss within dividend income when the Fund's right to receive payments is established, it is probable that the economic beneals associated with the dividend will flow to the Fund, and the amount of the dividend can be measured reliably.
+Interest of debt securities at fair value through profit or loss is recognised in the statement of profit or loss.